 You’ve spent all year perfecting your garden and trying to grow the perfect pumpkins for Halloween.
 Now that the time has finally arrived, what else can you do with all of that pumpkin?
 Of course, you can make seeds, pumpkin pie, and pumpkin roll.
 But have you ever thought about pumpkin soup?
 It’s perfect for those chilly days, and delicious!
-Any pumpkin lover would thrilled to try your pumpkin soup.
+Any pumpkin lover would be thrilled to try your pumpkin soup.

-Perfect Pumpkin Soup To Last The Winter
+Creating the Perfect Pumpkin Soup

 You’ll want to be set up, as this process can take a while from start to finish.
-First, you’ll want make sure you have all the ingredients that you need.
+First, you’ll want to make sure you have all the ingredients that you need.
 Since you’re using fresh pumpkin and not canned, you’ll want to make some pureed pumpkin.
 Some of the best juicers on the market also double as a food processor.
 Many that double as a food processor are the twin gear juicers, which keep all of the nutrients in the juice.

 You’ll need high-quality pots and pans, to make sure nothing sticks or burns.
 If you have to look up pots and pans reviews only, go ahead.
 It’s better to be safe than sorry.
 If you do ruin a pan or two during this holiday season, look up reviews after and ask your significant other or a family member for one you found.
 At least you’ll have the information to back you up while you’re pleading your case.
 You’ll want open space in your kitchen and make sure it’s clean.
 You want to avoid as much clutter and chaos as you can.
 It’ll save you clean up time later if you keep the area clear.